 Product Risk Radar

 EU Packaging and Packaging Waste Regulation

-Last updated: 10 August 2023
+Last updated: 15 January 2024

 What is it?

 On 30 November 2022, the European Commission published its proposal for a new Regulation on Packaging and Packaging Waste (the "Regulation"), which will replace the current Packaging and Packaging Waste Directive 94/62/EC.
 The Regulation proposes to reduce the impact packaging and packaging waste has on the environment by making all packaging on the EU market reusable or recyclable in an economically feasible way by 2030.

-What are the key features of the Regulation?

-Sustainability and manufacturing requirements include:

-- All packaging must be recyclable by 1 January 2030. - Minimum percentage requirements for recycled content in plastic packaging will be required from 1 January 2030, increasing substantially from 1 January 2040. - Certain packaging items (including labels on fruit, very lightweight plastic bags, and tea and coffee bags or pods) will need to be compostable 2 years after the Regulation comes into force. - Empty space in packaging has to be reduced to the minimum necessary, with a maximum empty space ratio of 40% for e-commerce packaging used to group multiple products.

-Labelling, marking and information requirements include:

-- Requirements to display information relating to material composition. - Labelling packaging with a digital data carrier (such as a QR code) containing information on its reusability, and enabling packaging to be tracked.
+The European Parliament and Council both subsequently introduced significant amendments, so trialogue negotiations between the EU institutions on the content of the final text are planned for Q1 in 2024 What are the key features of the Commission's proposed Regulation?
+Sustainability and manufacturing requirements include: - All packaging must be recyclable by 1 January 2030. - Minimum percentage requirements for recycled content in plastic packaging will be required from 1 January 2030, increasing substantially from 1 January 2040. - Certain packaging items (including labels on fruit, very lightweight plastic bags, and tea and coffee bags or pods) will need to be compostable 2 years after the Regulation comes into force. - Empty space in packaging has to be reduced to the minimum necessary, with a maximum empty space ratio of 40% for e-commerce packaging used to group multiple products.
+Labelling, marking and information requirements include: - Requirements to display information relating to material composition. - Labelling packaging with a digital data carrier (such as a QR code) containing information on its reusability, and enabling packaging to be tracked.
 Packaging manufacturers will need to draw up an EU Declaration of Conformity confirming that packaging complies with the applicable sustainability and labelling requirements.
+Other measures include: